mindaras/blog-app-client/README.md

-Blog application utilizing AWS EC2, DynamoDB, S3, CloudFront, Route53 and Cognito service.
+Blog application utilizing AWS EC2, DynamoDB, S3, CloudFront, Route53, ACM and Cognito service.
 Using React on the front end and Node & express on the backend.